ProsperousTroll/Zachs-Dotfiles/README.md

 `stow [folder-name]`

-*you can choose from the following: fastfetch, hypr, ghostty, fuzzel, fish, and waybar.*
+*you can choose from the following: fastfetch, hypr, ghostty, fuzzel, fish, starship, and waybar.*

 # MONITORS/WALLPAPER